 \subsection{Implementation}

 Drawing on state-of-the-art adjoint-capable ODE solvers (\texttt{TSAdjoint} in \texttt{PETSc}~\cite{petsc-user-ref}), we implemented PNODE by interfacing \texttt{PETSc} to \texttt{PyTorch} and utilizing its discrete adjoint solvers with optimal checkpointing.
-As a key step, we implemented a data conversion mechanism in \texttt{petsc4py}, the Python bindings for \texttt{PETSc}, based on the DLPack standard.\footnote{https://github.com/dmlc/dlpack} This enables in-place conversion between \texttt{PETSc} vectors and \texttt{PyTorch} tensors for both CPUs and GPUs and thus allows \texttt{PETSc} and \texttt{PyTorch} to access the same data seamlessly.
+As a key step, we implemented a data conversion mechanism in \texttt{petsc4py}, the Python bindings for \texttt{PETSc}, based on the DLPack standard.\footnote{\href{https://github.com/dmlc/dlpack}{https://github.com/dmlc/dlpack}} This enables in-place conversion between \texttt{PETSc} vectors and \texttt{PyTorch} tensors for both CPUs and GPUs and thus allows \texttt{PETSc} and \texttt{PyTorch} to access the same data seamlessly.
 Although PNODE can be implemented with any differentiable ODE solver such as \texttt{FATODE} \cite{Zhang2014} and \texttt{DiffEqSensitivity.jl} \cite{DifferentialEquations.jl-2017}, \texttt{PETSc} has several favorable features that other tools lack.

 \textbf{Rich set of numerical integrators} As a widely used time-stepping library, \texttt{PETSc} offers a large collection of time integration algorithms for solving ODEs, differential algebraic equations, and hybrid dynamical systems \cite{abhyankar2018petsc,Zhang2017}.
 It includes explicit and implicit methods, implicit-explicit methods, multirate methods with various stability properties, and adaptive time-stepping.
+It also provides a variety of advanced nonlinear/linear solvers that can be used in PNODE.
 The discrete adjoint approach proposed in Section \ref{sec:disadjoint} has been implemented for some time integrators and can be easily expanded to others \cite{Zhang2022tsadjoint}.

 \textbf{Discrete adjoint solvers with matrix-free Jacobian} When using the adjoint solver, we compute the transposed Jacobian-vector product through Autograd in \texttt{PyTorch} and supply it as a callback function to the solver, instead of building the Jacobian matrix and performing matrix-vector products, which are expensive tasks especially for dense matrices.
 In addition, combining low-level AD with the high-level discrete adjoint solver guarantees reverse accuracy, as explained in Section \ref{sec:ad}.